 Where the employer is not able to find a suitable job for the eligible employee who wishes to work beyond his retirement age, the employer must offer a one-off Employment Assistance Payment (EAP) to the employee.

-The RRA provides that employers are not obliged to make the EAP if:
+However, the employer is not obliged to make the EAP under the RRA if:

-1. the eligible employees declined the employer's offer of re-employment; or
+1. the eligible employee declined the employer's offer of re-employment; or

-2. the employees do not meet the eligibility criteria for re-employment under the new RRA.
+2. the employee does not meet the eligibility criteria for re-employment under the new RRA.

 Find out more about Re-Employment of Older Employees on the Ministry of Manpower website.